johnpapa/HotTowel/README.md

 6. Add code to your new views to bind and display the data

-##Also Includes NuGet Packages
+##Included NuGet Packages
-Also includes several NuGet packages both directly and indirectly:
+HotTowel includes several NuGet packages both directly and indirectly:

 - Breeze.WebApi
 - Durandal